matthew-macwan/Advanced_Regression_on_Housing_Prices/README.md

 FILE DESCRIPTION

-- train.csv
+- train.csv - CSV file containing the initial dataset of housing data
-- prepared.csv
+- prepared.csv - CSV file of the dataset after data cleaning and prepped for machiine learning models
-- Ames_Regression.ipynb
+- Ames_Regression.ipynb - Jupyter notebook containing the EDA, ETL and machine learning models from the Ames housing dataset
-- description.txt
+- data_description.txt - text file describing each of the features in the dataset